cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 ### Categorical Plots

-Categorical plots are statistical graphs that help visualize magnitudes of different variables in a dataset.
+Categorical plots are statistical graphs that help visualize the magnitudes of different variables in a dataset.
 A type of categorical plot is a bar chart, exactly like the example produced in the Matplotlib section.
 The categorical plots are `catplot` `stripplot` `swarmplot` `boxplot` `violinplot` `boxenplot`